cassandra-hui/Ouyang/README.md

 ### Function: reformat_for_Rethomics

 You can use this function to reformat your data frame for this type of analysis.
 The output of this function is a data file containing activity, called "Monitor1.txt" and a new metadata file reformated to work with Rethomics, called "metadata.csv".
 This function will not work if you have any missing dates, be sure your data files are sequential.
+This function will also not work with the remove_empty_cages() or bin_data() functions.

 ```r
 # Assuming your data frame is named 'data'